-The actual class profile, based on Sept.
-30 enrolments, will be used to calculate the top-up for the fall allocation.
-Information to determine the Sept.30 profile will be obtained from SIRS.
-Please ensure that you have entered the "Special Education Program" field on the government screen in SIRS for all students who are in a specialized class (including LEAD).
+The actual class profile, based on Sep 30 enrolments, will be used to calculate the top-up for the fall allocation.
+Information to determine the Sep 30 profile will be obtained from the Student Information System (SIS).
+Please ensure that you have entered the "Special Education Program" field on the government screen in SIS for all students who are in a specialized class, including LEAD.
+With the introduction of PowerSchool new processes for identifiying students in specialized classes will be communicated to schools.